To ask Her Majesty’s Government what plans they have to address the root causes of child poverty across the United Kingdom.

 My Lords, I join other Peers in congratulating the noble Lord, Lord Bird, on securing this debate on what is a vital issue and will go on being a vital issue for decades.
 I also thank him for drawing a distinction, from his family background, on the difference between being poor, as his uncle was, and living in poverty.

 The evidence is clear that work is the best route out of poverty.
 Working-age adults in non-working families are almost four times more likely to be living on a low income, while the Child Poverty Transitions report published in June 2015 found that 74% of poor children in workless families that moved into full employment did exit poverty.
 I suspect that I do not have to draw the attention of noble Lords to the employment figures released yesterday.
 The record on employment is pretty compelling.
-The employment rate remains at 74.5% and now some 2.8 million more people are in work than there were in 2010.
+The employment rate remains at 74.5% and now some 2.8 million more people are in work than in 2010.
 This is important because it is not just that being in work brings financial benefits; there are wider benefits as well.
 Clear evidence shows that good-quality work is linked to better physical and mental health along with improved well-being, and that better parental health is associated with better outcomes for children.

 I am very aware that, since the last time we discussed this matter in a debate initiated by the noble Lord, Lord Bird, many things have changed.
 This country has taken on new leadership and a new direction, but what remains the same is that tackling poverty and disadvantage is a priority for the Government: a priority to deliver real social reform.
 The new Prime Minister—she is almost not new any more—has set out clearly that she is committed to building a country that works for everyone, not only the privileged few.
 To do that, she has set up a new social reform Cabinet committee which brings together nine government departments to oversee and agree social policy reforms and lead the Government’s work to increase social mobility, deliver social justice and make Britain a country that works for everyone.
 The Secretary of State for Work and Pensions has also said that he will make a number of announcements in the coming months.